-Besides "Engineering Design Science", the term "Design Theory and Methodology" has been used - with the relation between the two sometimes being not very clear.
-In this paper they are considered synonymous, with the term "Design Theory and Methodology" differentiating between the descriptive and the prescriptive aspects while "Design Science" focuses on their integration.
+Engineering Design Theory and Methodology has evolved over the last 40-50 years.
+Sometimes the term "Design Science" is used: In this paper they are considered synonymous, with the term "Design Theory and Methodology" differentiating between the descriptive and the prescriptive aspects while "Design Science" focuses on their integration.

-With first dedicated activities during the late 1950s and the 1960s mainly in Europe (Czechia, Germany, Great Britain, Russia, Scandinavia, Switzerland), Design Science or Design Theory and Methodology, respectively, became an important and interesting research and teaching issue also in Australia, Canada, Japan, and the United States of America.
+With first dedicated activities during the late 1950s and the 1960s mainly in Europe (Czechia, Germany, Great Britain, Russia, Scandinavia, Switzerland), Design Theory and Methodology, or Design Science respectively, became an important and interesting research and teaching issue also in Australia, Canada, Japan, and the United States of America.
 Particularly well known approaches are:

-- The "European school(s)" on one hand (represented, besides Hubka and Eder, e.g. by Pahl and Beitz [Pahl and Beitz 1983, 1996] and the 222x series of VDI-guidelines such as [VDI 2221/87] which were all translated into the English language) - The Theory of Axiomatic Design by Suh on the other hand [Suh 1990, 2001]
+- The "European school(s)" on one hand (represented, for instance, by works published in English of [Hubka & Eder 1996], [Pahl & Beitz 1983] and [VDI 2221/87] - The Theory of Axiomatic Design by Suh on the other hand [Suh 1990]